ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 If you aren't interested in your own domain you can skip this part.
 Decide where you want your domain to be hosted.
 I strongly recommend [cloudflare](https://www.cloudflare.com/).
 Purchase your domain by selecting buy domain.
 ![Buy Domain](/assets/2022-02-10/buy_domain.png)
 Once you have a domain you need to point it at Github.
 Under websites, click DNS and configure DNS as follows.
-Simply replace ```keithtenzer.com``` with your domain.Also make sure you add a CNAME for www to <pre>username.github.io</pre>.
+Simply replace ```keithtenzer.com``` with your domain.
+Also make sure you add a CNAME for www to <pre>username.github.io</pre>.
 ![Buy Domain](/assets/2022-02-10/buy_domain.png)
 Once DNS changes are done it can take 24 hours to propagate so I recommend waiting.
 You can check by querying DNS using nslookup or dig and seeing when your domain shows the IPs you entered for Github.

 ## Initialize Blog in Github
-Log in to Github and under repositories create a new one.
+Log in to Github and under repositories and create a new one.
 ![Blog Repository](/assets/2022-02-10/blog_repo.png)
-Clone your repository by copying the code link and running in a CLI terminal.
+Clone your repository by copying the code link and running it in a CLI terminal.
 <pre>$ git clone https://github.com/ktenzer/helloblog.git</pre>
-You man need to install [git](https://github.com/git-guides/install-git).
+You may need to install [git](https://github.com/git-guides/install-git).

 ## Enable Blog
 Once the repository is initialized we can enable the blog by going to settings.
 Under pages you simply need to select the branch (main) and fill out your custom domain if you have one.
 ![Enable Blog](/assets/2022-02-10/enable_blog.png)

 ## Select a Jekyll Themes
-As I mentioned there are many themes.
+As I mentioned there are many Jekyll themes.
 You can search for curated ones [here](https://jekyllthemes.io/).
 For my blog I use [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/).
 Once you have chosen a theme simply clone it from Github in a separate directory from where you cloned your blog following same steps as above.
 <pre>$ git clone https://github.com/mmistakes/minimal-mistakes.git</pre>
 Next copy the contents into your blog repository.
 <pre>cp -r minimal-mistakes/* helloblog/</pre>